Lastaapps/ctu-bi-pjp/README.md

 make
 ```
 Builded compiler outputs intermediate code from which llvm can generate a binary.

+## OS Speficic problems:

+### Linux
+**NOTE:** If you by any change encounter **yaml-bench** error with llvm-9, follow this guide: https://weliveindetail.github.io/blog/post/2019/12/02/apt-llvm-9-dev-yaml-bench.html .
+Sufficient workaround should be ``touch /usr/lib/llvm-9/bin/yaml-bench``

+### Windows - WSL

+WSL containts only version 6 by default, you need to download newer version from: https://apt.llvm.org/

+### Mac

+Some standard utilities may be required like `getopts`, `realpah`.

 ## Test samples
 Run from project root.
 Compiles binary for all example source codes in ``sources/`` directory